 - uphold democratic values as enshrined in the Constitution of the Republic;

 The Goals of the SAYC are: -

 - Lobby and advocate for youth rights and empowerment;

 - Leverage funding for youth development and projects;

-- Build tolerance, understanding of different views and a democratic culture amongst youth
+- Build tolerance, understanding of different views and a democratic culture amongst youth and in society;

 - Monitor the impact of policies and programmes on the situation of youth;